sammcj/smcleod/_posts/2020-11-18-team-charter.md

 - We ask for help when we need it.
 - We support team members when they ask for help.
 - We operate as peers.
+- We assume that the intentions of our coworkers are good.
 - We expect that feedback should be constructive with the objective of uplifting and empowering those around us.
 - We recognise and celebrate all individual and team accomplishments.
 - We respect that people need to maintain a work / life balance in order to be healthy, happy and effective.